wernight/docker-duplicity/README.md

 In general you'd want:

   * Set environment variable `PASSPHRASE`, unless you want to type it manually in the prompt (remember then to add `-it`).
+  * Mount `/home/duplicity/.cache/duplicity` as writable somewhere (if not cached, [duplicity will have to recreate it from the remote repository which may require decrypting the backup contents](http://duplicity.nongnu.org/duplicity.1.html#sect5)).
   * Mount `/home/duplicity/.gnupg` as writable somewhere (that directory is used to validate incremental backups and shouldn't be necessary to restore your backup if you follows steps below).
   * Mount what you want to backup or where you want to restore a backup.
   * May have to mount a few other files for authentication (see examples below).